floriank/saltmine/README.md

 This is Saltmine - an attempt to modularize Redmine and in particular the OpenProject fork of it.
 While being able to fork OpenProject again, I will not consider this as the technical goal should be to provide a modularized system which enforces a microservice architecture from the beginning.

-Saltmine will be written in GoLang - it's frontend will be provided by a different repository.
+Saltmine will be written in GoLang - its frontend will be provided by a different repository.

 ## Private repo?